Browse Categories

 2. Servo - regulates its opening and closing through small incremental changes within some range

-The function of?proportional valves?falls into a wide spectrum somewhere between manual on/off solenoid valves and servo valves, with a nonlinear output flow in relation to the control signal.
+The function of proportional valves falls into a wide spectrum somewhere between manual on/off solenoid valves and servo valves, with a nonlinear output flow in relation to the control signal.

 However, proportional valves offer: